Inflammatory diseases in women. Causes of inflammation of the appendages

 • Regular sex life with a meaningful choice of partners.

-Taking care of your health and visiting a doctor in a timely manner, you can achieve good results in the timely treatment of all diseases.
+By taking care of your health and visiting a doctor in a timely manner, you can achieve good results in the timely treatment of all diseases.

 Depending on the location of the inflammation, there are: